digbmc/germantown-y/docs/Floorplan-map.md

 #### Step 2: Adjust Map Bounds

 - **Determine Image Dimensions**
     - Find out the dimensions of your new images (width and height).
         - On Windows: Right-click the image in File Explorer, choose 'Properties', and under the 'Details' tab, find the dimensions.
-For instance, your new image could have dimensions of 800x600 pixels.
+For example, your new image could have dimensions of 800x600 pixels.

 - **Update Bounds in the Code**
     - Locate the `bounds` variable in your code.
 Update the bounds to match the dimensions of your new images.

 `var bounds = [[0, 0], [800, 600]]; // Adjust bounds as per your new image size`